Get

 15. Medical Issues

-In some cases, flipping a food bowl may be a medical condition.
-This is often seen in older dogs who have arthritis or other joint problems.
+In some cases, difficulty handling a food bowl and flipping it accidentally may be linked to medical problems, such as arthritis or joint pain, especially in older dogs, or neurological conditions causing excessive clumsiness, loss of coordination, dropping food from the mouth, and messy eating.
 If your dog is flipping their bowl due to a medical condition, it’s important to consult with a veterinarian to find the best way to address the problem.

 Did you know you can speak to a veterinarian without having to travel?
 Just head over to PangoVet.
 It's our online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!